katieoconn/pregnancy-ibd/pages/fertility_colectomy.md

 **Colectomy**

-A colectomy does not affect fertility.
-However, removal of the rectum can reduce fertility IF the fallopian tubes are damaged during surgery OR if adhesions (scar tissue) forms after the surgery.
-Unfortunately, often there is no way to predict this will happen.
-Therefore, if you require this surgery or have had this surgery, please discuss with your surgeon and gynecologist/obstetrician regarding your plans to become pregnant.
+A sub-total or partial colectomy does not affect fertility however if the rectum is removed (referred to as proctectomy) this can reduce fertility.
+Therefore, if you require removal of the rectum, please discuss potential impact on fertility with your specialists.
+If you have had this surgery, and are having troubles conceiving, please contact your specialists regarding options for fertility therapy specifically in vitro fertilisation (IVF).